up button arrow

 PROPERTY - Residential Insurance in Texas

-Property insurance in Texas is a type of insurance policy that can provide coverage for property owners or renters against damages caused by fire, theft, smoke, wind, hail, and lightning.
+Property insurance in Texas is a type of insurance policy that can provide coverage for property owners or renters against damages caused by fire, theft, smoke, wind, hail, and lightning (NOTE: Flood and Earthquake coverage are purchased separately or as add-ons).

 The needed residential property insurance varies depending on whether the insured is the owner of the house (and the house is owner-occupied or for rent) or a renter.
 The coverages needed in either case are as follows: